The Most Expensive Gaming Keyboard in the World 2022

 1. Wired keyboard

-Wired keyboards offer an affordable and easy replacement if you’re looking for a keyboard style that fits your needs.
+Wired keyboards offer an affordable and easy replacement if you want a keyboard style that fits your needs.
 A USB keyboard conveniently plugs into an existing USB port.
 Additionally, these additional devices have lower latency than wireless devices.

 2. Mechanical keyboard